 DISCLAIMER: Fingerprint does not use this vulnerability in our products and does not provide third-party tracking services.
 We focus on stopping fraud and support modern privacy trends for removing third-party tracking entirely.
-We believe that vulnerabilities like this one should be discussed in the open to help browsers fix them as quickly as possible.
-To help fix it, we have submitted bug reports to all affected browsers, created a live demo and have made a public source code repository available to all.
+We believe there should be open discussions about such vulnerabilities to help internet browser providers fix them quickly.
+To help improve it, we have submitted bug reports to all affected browsers, created a live demo, and made a public source code repository available to all.

 Test the vulnerability on our live demo site.
 Works on desktop browsers only.